kyledross/Octavi_IFR-1/readme.md

 This script was originally created through reverse engineering and the guidance of sample scripts provided by Octavi.
 For more information about the Octavi IFR-1, please visit https://octavi.net.

-This project is not affiliated with or supported by Octavi.
+This project is not affiliated with, nor supported by, Octavi GmbH.
 This is a community effort.